danfuzz/lactoserv/doc/development.md

-* `ubik node-project reflow-jsdoc` &mdash; Reflows (fixes line breaks on) all the documentation comments in the source tree. **Note:** After running this, please double-check the results before committing, as this tool might produce results that indicate a need for it to be improved.
+* `ubik node-project reflow-jsdoc` &mdash; Reflows (fixes line breaks on) all the documentation comments in the source tree. **Note:** After running this, please double-check the results before committing, as this tool might produce results that indicate a need for the tool itself to be improved.
 * `ubik node-project sort-imports` &mdash; Sorts and arranges `import` lines into a project-standard form.